-То: , Teacher From: , Principal Date: , i ilitelpai Students having committed specified crime Re: Students having committed specified crime The student r named below has been convicted of a penal code violation.
-Institutions Code 827 requires teachers to be informed when a student d in certain criminal conduct.
-BY THE TEACI INFORMATION IS CONFIDENTIAL AND CANNOT BE FURTHER DISSEMINATED HER OR OTHERS.
-UNLAWFUL DISSEMINATION OF THIS INFORMATION IS BY A SIGNIFICANT FINE.
-(EC 49079) PLEASE DISTR OY THIS NOTE IMMEDIATELY AFTER READING. was found to have committed the following criminal activity: If you have c any questions, please see respective principal.
+То: , Teacher From: , Principal Date: Re: Stu dents having committed specified crime The student nar med below has been convicted of a penal code violation. stitutions Code 827 requires teachers to be informed when a student a certain criminal conduct.
+BY THE TEACHER FORMATION IS CONFIDENTIAL AND CANNOT BE FURTHER DISSEMINATED R OR OTHERS.
+UNLAWFUL DISSEMINATION OF THIS INFORMATION IS A SIGNIFICANT FINE.
+(EC 49079) PLEASE DISTROY THIS NOTE IMMEDIATELY AFTER READING. was found to have committed the following criminal activity: If you have any questions, please see respective principal.
 Principal